-NFL Rumors: Seahawks Claim Former Patriots WR Josh Gordon Off Waivers
+NESN

 Josh Gordon reportedly has a new home.

 The Patriots placed the wide receiver on injured reserve Oct.
 23 before being released from IR by New England on Thursday.
-But it didn’t take long for the 28-year-old to land somewhere else, as NFL Media’s Ian Rapoport reported the Seattle Seahawks claimed Gordon off waivers on Friday.
+But it didn’t take long for the 28-year-old to land somewhere else, as NFL Media’s Ian Rapoport reported the Seattle Seahawks claimed Gordon off waivers Friday afternoon.

 Seattle was No. 28 on the waiver wire.